mh3nj/Aether/visaOfficer.md

 the standard approach to lazy loading images is to delay loading until the user scrolls to the image. aether goes further.

-when processing a project, aether generates a preview version of every image — same dimensions, same format (WebP), but compressed to approximately 2KB regardless of the original file size. this is done using an automatic lossless compression algorithm that finds the optimal settings per image.
+when processing a project, aether generates a preview version of every image;same dimensions, same format (WebP), but compressed to approximately 2KB regardless of the original file size. this is done using an automatic lossless compression algorithm that finds the optimal settings per image.

-when a user visits a page, they see the tiny preview immediately — it loads in milliseconds and is displayed as a soft blur placeholder. in the background, the full-quality image downloads silently. the moment the download completes, the preview is replaced seamlessly with no layout shift and no visible pop-in.
+when a user visits a page, they see the tiny preview immediately;it loads in milliseconds and is displayed as a soft blur placeholder. in the background, the full-quality image downloads silently. the moment the download completes, the preview is replaced seamlessly with no layout shift and no visible pop-in.

-every original image, regardless of its original format, is automatically converted to lossless WebP during this process — smaller file size, better quality, faster delivery.
+every original image, regardless of its original format, is automatically converted to lossless WebP during this process;smaller file size, better quality, faster delivery.

-the entire system — preview generation, WebP conversion, lazy load injection — is automatic. the developer points aether at their project folder and it handles everything.
+the entire system;preview generation, WebP conversion, lazy load injection;is automatic. the developer points aether at their project folder and it handles everything.

 ### smart video lazy loading with parallel chunk downloading

-video is the most bandwidth-expensive asset on most websites. the naive approach is to load all videos when the page loads, which is slow and wasteful — especially for users on mobile or limited data plans.
+video is the most bandwidth-expensive asset on most websites. the naive approach is to load all videos when the page loads, which is slow and wasteful;especially for users on mobile or limited data plans.

 aether's smart video lazy loader works as follows:

-when a video is off-screen, it is not loaded. a low-resolution crystalline placeholder is displayed instead. when the user scrolls to the video, aether begins downloading it in 5 parallel chunks simultaneously — similar to how advanced download managers (like ADM on android) work. the 5 chunks are downloaded concurrently and assembled seamlessly into one complete video, which then replaces the placeholder.
+when a video is off-screen, it is not loaded. a low-resolution crystalline placeholder is displayed instead. when the user scrolls to the video, aether begins downloading it in 5 parallel chunks simultaneously;similar to how advanced download managers (like ADM on android) work. the 5 chunks are downloaded concurrently and assembled seamlessly into one complete video, which then replaces the placeholder.

 the result is significantly faster video start times compared to sequential downloading, with zero bandwidth wasted on videos the user never reaches.